camoverride/camoverride.github.io/_posts/2017-10-10-naive-bayes-text-classification.md

 $$ P(Scots|auld) = P(auld|Scots) $$

+You might have noticed that by removing our prior, our Naive Bayes model is no longer Bayesian!
+But this is acceptable.
+Dirichlet distributions and other maximum likelihood estimators are commonly used for a prior, so tweaking this value is not uncommn nor will it harm the efficacy of our model

 If we think that having a prior will improve the model, one can always be introduced -- for instance, if network traffic shows that more people in Scotland are using the language classifier service, we might want to adjust the model in favor of Scots.